-If you struggle with getting enough water, here are some tips to get you going.
+If you struggle with your water intake, here are some tips to get you going:

-Keep a container of water at your desk or in your car.
+Keep a container of water with you at all times.
+At your desk, in your car, in your purse

-Drink a glass full right after you wake up in the morning.
+Drink a full glass of water right after you wake up in the morning

 Place post it notes around your house or at your desk as a reminder

-Eat more foods with a high water content cucumbers, melons, celery
+Eat more foods with a high water content such as cucumbers, melons, celery

-Our bodies are made of 60% water and it’s involved in most of our bodily functions.
+Our bodies are made of 60% water and it’s involved in most of our main body and skin functions.
 When you think of the uses of water in general, what comes to mind?
-It flushes, transports, moisturizes the list can go on and on.
-It does all this inside our bodies too; flushing out toxins, transporting nutrients, keeping our joints lubricated and skin supple.
+It flushes out toxins, transports nutrients, produces tears to hydrate our eyes, produces saliva to moisturize our mouth, keeps our joints lubricated and skin supple.

-Next time you urinate, take notice of the color and smell.
+Next time you urinate, take notice of the color, smell and how much do you produce each time you visit the bathroom.
 If you’re well hydrated it will be clear and free of odor.
-Does it flow nicely or trickle?
 It’s important to take note of these things because it’s linked to the health of your kidneys.
-The kidneys are a vital organ because they remove waste and toxins from the body, produce red blood cells and also hormones which regulate blood pressure.
+The kidneys are a vital organ because they remove waste and toxins from the body, produce red blood cells and hormones, which regulate blood pressure.
 Being chronically dehydrated may put you at a greater risk for developing kidney stones.
 Ouch!
 Go ahead, take a water break right now!

 Staying hydrated is also crucial for digestion and normal bowel function.
 It helps food move through the intestines and prevents constipation.
 The body also needs water to maintain body temperature and to keep our muscles from fatiguing.

 So how much water is enough?
 That depends on many different factors, but a good rule of thumb is dividing your body weight in half and drinking that much in ounces every day.
 Of course, other fluids you intake during the day counts towards that number as well.
-I’m stressing the importance of water here because you don’t get the extra calories and sugar as in sodas and juice.
-It’s true there’s water in coffee, however, caffeine being a diuretic, it actually causes an increase in fluid loss.
+It’s true there’s water in coffee, however, caffeine is a mild diuretic.